THOMASELOVE/432-classes-2024/class04/README.md

 04 | 2024-01-25 | **[Slides 04](https://thomaselove.github.io/432-slides-2024/slides04.html)** | *[PDF 04](https://thomaselove.github.io/432-slides-2024/slides04p.pdf)* | **[Code 04](https://github.com/THOMASELOVE/432-slides-2024/blob/main/slides04.qmd)** | Visit [Canvas](https://canvas.case.edu/), select **Zoom** and **Cloud Recordings**

 - The HTML link provides the (RevealJS) version of the slides that I suggest you focus on during class.
+- **NEW!** The *PDF* link is an experiment, where I've tried to produce a PDF version of the slides that is better than the method below will produce.
 - The Quarto file link provides the code I used (in [Quarto](https://quarto.org/)) to build the slides.
 - To print RevealJS slides **to pdf**, [follow these instructions](https://quarto.org/docs/presentations/revealjs/presenting.html#print-to-pdf) using Google Chrome as your browser.
 - We attempt to record every 432 class via Zoom and post the recording to Canvas.